Data-Theory-Universe-Lab/Non-Stationary-SGWB/README.md

 # Non Stationary Stochastic Gravitational Wave Background
-Repository for paper 'SGWB and its non-stationary properties]{Non-Stationary Astrophysical Stochastic Gravitational-Wave Background: A New Probe to the High Redshift Population of Binary Black Holes' authored by Mohit Raj Sah and Suvodip Mukherjee.
+Repository for paper 'Non-Stationary Astrophysical Stochastic Gravitational-Wave Background: A New Probe to the High Redshift Population of Binary Black Holes' authored by Mohit Raj Sah and Suvodip Mukherjee.

 Link to the paper: https://arxiv.org/abs/2307.06405